sgmurphy/wordpress-plugins/pw-bulk-edit/readme.txt

 = 2.117 =
 * Sanitize the product columns to prevent issues when using the pwbe_product_columns hook in custom functions.php files.

-= 2.116 =
-* Confirmed compatibility with WooCommerce 7.8

 = Previous versions =
 * See changelog.txt

 == Upgrade Notice ==

-= 2.125 =
+= 2.126 =
-* Compatibility for WooCommerce v9.0
+* Compatibility with WordPress 6.6 and WooCommerce 9.1.
+Added requirement for WooCommerce plugin to be installed.

 == Frequently Asked Questions ==